uow-statistics/Brownian.jl/README.md

 ```

 Note that fractional Brownian motion is obtained from fractional Gaussian noise by taking cumulative sums (and
-conversely FGN is computed from FBN by differencing).
+conversely FGN is computed from FBM by differencing).